BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 that I can rely on the record still being valid.
 Unfortunately there is no mention of the length requirement for a DNS record in the Bunny documentation.

-> [!WARNING] The Bunny Documentation is Pretty Sparse
+{% call callout("warning", "The Bunny Documentation is Pretty Sparse") %}
-> I don't expect Bunny to compete with a multi-billion dollar corporation, but the documentation for
-> Bunny is quite sparse, and often missing small details that would be pretty important.
+I don't expect Bunny to compete with a multi-billion dollar corporation, but the documentation for Bunny is quite sparse, and often missing small details that would be pretty important.

->
-> As an example, consider the Bunny documentation for [DNS records] and the AWS documentation for
-> just the [TXT record type].
-The AWS documentation (which is endless), goes into exquisite detail
-> about exactly what characters are allowed in a TXT record, how to split the length on a 255
-> character boundary, what the _actual_ length limit is (4,000 characters), and so on.
+As an example, consider the Bunny documentation for [DNS records] and the AWS documentation for just the [TXT record type].
+The AWS documentation (which is endless), goes into exquisite detail about exactly what characters are allowed in a TXT record, how to split the length on a 255 character boundary, what the _actual_ length limit is (4,000 characters), and so on.
+{% endcall %}

 To keep the resource that Terraform is generating consistent with what Bunny is showing me, I'll change the DKIM resource in the Terraform module to include the entire DKIM record value, without